dcf21/plato-wp36-v2/README.md

 The test-bench is designed to run in Docker containers within a Kubernetes environment, though it is also possible to run some individual components of it natively under Ubuntu Linux.

-Instructions on how to deploy the pipeline can be found in the `build_scripts` directory.
+Instructions on how to deploy the pipeline can be found in `install.md`.
 The easiest way to create a Kubernetes environment on a single machine is to install the `minikube` package.

 ### Usage overview